tvarnetperez/TTE_ADHD/README.md

 # TTE_ADHD
 R Code for the analysis in the article: "Long-term effect of pharmacological treatment on academic achievement of Norwegian children diagnosed with ADHD: A Target Trial Emulation".
-The article has recently been submitted accepted at the International Journal of Epidemiology (24 January 2025).
+The article has recently been accepted at the International Journal of Epidemiology (24 January 2025).

 ## Preliminaries